-- To ensure that all students, whether or not they have SEN or a disability, have access to a broad, balanced and relevant curriculum which is differentiated to meet their individual needs. - To ensure early identification, assessment and provision for any student who may have special educational needs or a disability. - To help every student realise his/her full potential and optimise their self-esteem - To enable all staff to play a part in identifying SEN students or students with a disability and to take responsibility for recognising and addressing their individual needs. - To encourage the whole Trust community to demonstrate a positive attitude towards SEN and disability. - To encourage an effective parent partnership in developing and implementing a joint learning approach between home and School/Academy. - To encourage and support children to participate in all decision-making processes that occur in their education so that their views are sought and taken into account. - To follow the Code of SEND Practice which recommends a graduated approach whereby appropriate actions are matched to the individual child's needs. - To comply with the Disability and Discrimination Act (DDA).
+- To ensure that all students, whether or not they have SEN or a disability, have access to a broad, balanced and relevant curriculum which is differentiated to meet their individual needs. - To ensure early identification, assessment and provision for any student who may have special educational needs or a disability. - To help every student or young person realise their full potential and optimise their self-esteem. - To enable all staff to play a part in identifying SEN students or students with a disability and to take responsibility for recognising and addressing their individual needs. - To encourage the whole Trust community to demonstrate a positive attitude towards SEN and disability. - To encourage an effective parent partnership in developing and implementing a joint learning approach between home and the Academy. - To encourage and support children to participate in all decision-making processes that occur in their education so that their views are sought and taken into account. - To follow the SEND Code of Practice which recommends a graduated approach whereby appropriate actions are matched to the individual child's needs. - To comply with the Equalities Act 2010.